Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 6770 should perform much faster than the GeForce GT 240 GDDR5 overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6770 should be a lot faster than the GeForce GT 240 GDDR5 overall. (explain)

-Texel RateThe Radeon HD 6770 should be quite a bit (about 105%) faster with regards to texture filtering than the GeForce GT 240 GDDR5. (explain)
+Texel RateThe Radeon HD 6770 will be much (approximately 105%) more effective at AF than the GeForce GT 240 GDDR5. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison